NETWORK

 How about a five-minute scene so well written that it gave Beatrice Straight the opportunity of a lifetime to win a Best Supporting Actress Oscar?

-Or the spectacular monologues, mainly by the deranged news anchor, Howard Beale (played by Peter Finch) but also one delivered by Ned Beattie's plutocrat, setting out his vision of global corporatism.
+Or the spectacular monologues, mainly by the deranged news anchor, Howard Beale (played by Peter Finch) but also one delivered by Ned Beatty's plutocrat, setting out his vision of global corporatism.

 But perhaps the most skilful aspect of the screenplay is the way it walks the line between engaging human drama on the one hand, and out-and-out satire on the other.

-The human drama involves not only Beale's behaviour and his mental health but also the professional and romantic relationship between William Holden's TV executive and Faye Dunaway's TV producer.
-The latter gives a great performance as someone so obsessed with pursuing ratings that she loses her humanity.
+The human drama involves not only Beale's behaviour and his mental health but also the professional and romantic relationship between Max and Diana, Dunaway giving a great performance as someone so obsessed with ratings that she loses her humanity.

 The satire is best exemplified by the terrorist group ELA, who Dunaway builds a TV series around (The Mao-Tse Tung Hour), and who are employed to assassinate Beale at the film's climax, once Beale has become too much of a headache for the TV company.